openstack/ansible-role-lunasa-hsm/README.rst

    * - lunasa_client_installer_path
      - None
      - Path to the instal.sh script inside the tarball.
-   * - lunasa_hsm_server_hostname
+   * - lunasa_client_pin
      - None
-     - Hostnme for the Lunasa HSM.
+     - The HSM Partition Password (PKCS#11 PIN) to be used by the client.
-   * - lunasa_hsm_server_admin_password
+   * - lunasa_client_ip
      - None
-     - Password for the admin user for the Lunasa HSM.
+     - (Optional) When set, this role will use the given IP to register the client instead of the client's fqdn.
-   * - lunasa_hsm_partition
+   * - lunasa_client_rotate_cert
-     - None
+     - False
-     - HSM Partition to assign the client.
+     - When set to True, the role will generate a new client certificate to replace the previous one.
-   * - lunasa_client_ip
+   * - lunasa_hsms
      - None
-     - IP to use when registering the client.
+     - List of dictionaries, each of which describes a single HSM `see vars.sample.yaml` for details.
+When more than one HSM is listed here, the client will be configured in HA mode.

 Requirements
 ------------